leanneh11/eyes/README.md

 # Eyes Exercise

 ## **Description:**
 This is week eight's JavaScript project to create a graphic of a set of eyes on the screen that follow the mouse movement around.
-This assignment uses HTML, CSS, and JavaScript. xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+This assignment uses HTML, CSS, and JavaScript.

 ## **Image:**
 <br>